Live Your Best Life in Riverside, California!

 But what people love the most about Riverside is the location!
 It’s in the heart of Southern California — only an hour's drive to beaches, deserts, mountains, and metropolitan cities.

 Riverside offers art, adventure, nature, music, comedy, sports, and just about anything else you can think of to feed your mind, body, and soul.
 Broadway plays fresh from New York?
 We’ve got that.
 Heart-pounding concerts with world-famous headliners?
 We've got those, too!
 Serene hikes that bring you magically close to candy-colored sunrises and sunsets?
 You better believe we've got that!

 We have your kind of fun:

-- Downtown music, art, and cultural or food festivals throughout the year, like the IE Taco Festival, Riverside Tamale Festival, Riverside Dickens Festival, and Riverside Dia de los Muertos (Day of the Dead) — just to name a few.
+- Downtown music, art, and cultural or food festivals throughout the year, like the Riverside Dickens Festival, Riverside Tamale Festival, and Riverside Dia de los Muertos (Day of the Dead) — just to name a few.